 Plowman, R.B., The man from Oodnadatta, 1933

 The Australian Inland Mission records are held in the Manuscripts Collection at MS 5574, with the exception of several boxes held in the Pictures Collection.
 A finding-aid and supplementary list are available.
 The various personal collections are also held in the Manuscripts Collection.
-The papers of John Flynn are at two locations: MS 3288 and MS 5639.
+Finding aids for the papers of John Flynn are available at two locations: MS 3288 and MS 5639.
 There are also finding aids available for the Papers of George Simpson and the Papers of Fred McKay.

 Several of the manuscript collections listed above contain photographs, but the main collection of about 4500 images is held in the Pictures Collection (P 850).
 Many of these images have been digitised.
 The objects are also held in the Pictures Collection.
 The maps are in the Maps Collection and a list is available.
 The two oral history recordings and transcripts are in the Oral History Collection and the publications are shelved at various locations in the Australian Collection.

 John Flynn Place at Cloncurry, Queensland, has a permanent exhibition of artifacts of Fred McKay, mostly relating to the Flying Doctor Service.

 Bonnington, Stuart, Beyond the furthest fences: for Christ and the continent: the Inland Mission of the Presbyterian Church of Australia [Brisbane, Presbyterian Church Education Press, 2001]